 Examples of resume objective:

-Passionate marketing graduate looking for a beginner position in digital marketing where I can apply my mastery in social media, content creation, and search engine optimization to help grow and promote a brand.
+Marketing graduate looking for a starting position in digital marketing.
+Excited to use my skills in social media, content creation, and SEO to help a brand reach new audiences.

 3. Skills

-- Soft skills are interpersonal qualities like communication, leadership, or problem-solving.
+• Soft skills are more about your personality and how you work with others, like communication, leadership, or creative problem-solving.

 Hard skills for resume examples: